Driftless Area: Other characteristics

 The Driftless Area is part of the Mississippi Flyway.
 Many birds fly over the river in large flocks, going north in spring and south in autumn.

-There are very few natural lakes in the region, these being found in adjoining areas of glacial till, drift and in moraines; the region is extraordinarily well drained, and there is rarely a place where even a pond can naturally form.
-There are also very few dams in that the valley walls and floors are very often fissured or crumbly, or very porous, providing very poor anchors for a dam or making it difficult to keep any kind of reservoir appropriately filled.
+There are very few natural lakes in the region.
+They are in adjoining areas of glacial till, drift, and in moraines; the region is extraordinarily well drained, and there is rarely a place where even a pond can naturally form.
+There are also very few dams because the valley walls and floors are very often fissured or crumbly, or very porous, providing poor anchors for a dam and making it difficult to keep any kind of reservoir appropriately filled.
 There are no real waterfalls, but some very strong springs bear the name.

-A modern, man-made characteristic is the comparatively twisty nature of highways in the region, such as in Kentucky, in contrast to the usually rigid east-west/north-south alignment elsewhere in the Midwest.
+A modern, man-made characteristic is the comparatively twisty nature of highways in the region, as in Kentucky, in contrast to the usually rigid east-west/north-south alignment elsewhere in the Midwest.
 Here, the roads switchback up stream valleys or travel over ridge tops.
-The route of U.S. Highway 20 through the Driftless, and particularly in Illinois, is a good example.
+U.S. Highway 20 through the Driftless, and particularly in Illinois, is a good example.

 Economy

 Agriculture

-The natural characteristics of the Driftless Area provide good conditions for growing crops and grazing livestock.
+The Driftless Area provides good conditions for growing crops and grazing livestock.
 In recent years, the region has generated much public interest in the organic and artisanal food market.

 Organic dairy and beef production is of particular economic significance to the Driftless.
-Organic Valley, the largest organic dairy cooperative in the United States, was founded and is headquartered in La Farge, Wisconsin.
-The region's cheese production boasts specialty cheeses such as raw-milk artisan cheese, which is made from unpasteurized milk.
+Organic Valley, the largest organic dairy cooperative in the U.S., was founded and is headquartered in La Farge, Wisconsin.
+The region's cheese production boasts specialty cheeses such as raw-milk artisan cheese made from unpasteurized milk.
 Organic dairy generally fits best with a grass-based milk production system.

 The bioregion's economic and cultural characteristics were federally recognized with the granting of the Upper Mississippi River Valley (UMRV) viticultural area, the largest designated winemaking region in the country, by the Treasury Division's Tax and Trade Bureau in 2009.
-The petition for designation maintains the position that the region is a cohesive whole for marketing wine, and is now used to market other products.
+The petition for designation maintains that the region is a cohesive whole for marketing wine, and is also used to market other products.

-In addition to wine-grape production and wine-making, the region, especially in southeast Minnesota, is known for apple production.
-Tobacco was also once a key crop of the Driftless, as its topography and sandy, nutrient-rich soil are suitable for its growth.
+In addition to wine-grape production and wine-making, the region, especially in southeast Minnesota, is known for apple, maple syrup, and honey production.
+Tobacco was once a key crop of the Driftless, which has suitable topography and sandy, nutrient-rich soil.

 The Driftless Region Food and Farm Project, in partnership with the University of Wisconsin-Madison Center for Integrated Agricultural Systems, is a coalition of sustainable-agriculture farmers, processors, distributors, chefs, planning commissions, and other participants.
 The project seeks to define the culinary identity of the region and further direct the development of agritourism.